s-ccs/course_eeg_WS2020/exercises/ex2_filter.md

 **T** Now we filter using `raw.filter()`, specify a highpass of 0.5Hz and a lowpass of 50Hz.
 Plot the fourier spectrum again.
 **T** Plot the channel again, did the filter work as indented?
 **Bonus** If you want, you can compare the ERP with and without filtering.
 You can also use "invalid" filter settings - HP up to 2-5Hz, lowpass until 10-20Hz.
 I say invalid here, because usually with such ranges, you would filter out results that you are actually interested in.

+## Bonus: Electrical Artefacts
+Too late to fix the lecture, but instead of notch filtering 50/60Hz artefacts, one can also try to regress it out in smarter ways.
+A good tool for this is *Zap_Line* with a python implementation here: https://github.com/nbara/python-meegkit/.
+There are also several robust detrending methods, which could potentially replace highpass filters in the future.
+But more work needs to be invested to see how results compare.
+These methods are not (yet) common.